williamgyamfik/YOLO_FRONTEND_TEST/README.md

 6.  **File Structure**
 -src/: Contains the source code files.

   components/:
 - App.tsx: Main component that renders the application.
 - CountryTable.tsx: Component for displaying country data in a table format.

-index.tsx: Entry point of the application. public/: Contains static files and assets.
+- index.tsx: Entry point of the application.
+- public/: Contains static files and assets.

+7.  **README.md **
-README.md: Documentation file.
+-Documentation file.